nacansino/my_implementations/heap/HEAP.md

 # Generic Heap
-This is a Heap data structure that supports abstract data types/user data types.
+This is a Heap data structure in C++ that supports abstract data types/user data types.

 -  This is a part of the my_implementations repo: https://github.com/nacansino/my_implementations